DisplayPort vs. HDMI: Which Is Better For Gaming?

 If you're looking to buy a new PC monitor or buy a new graphics card (you can find recommendations on our Best Graphics Cards page), you'll want to consider the capabilities of both sides of the connection — the video output of your graphics card and the video input on your display — before making any purchases.
 Our GPU hierarchy will tell you how the various graphics cards rank in terms of performance, but it doesn't dig into the connectivity options, which is something we'll cover here.

-The Four Major Display Connection Types
+The Major Display Connection Types

 The latest display connectivity standards are DisplayPort and HDMI (High-Definition Multimedia Interface).
 DisplayPort first appeared in 2006, while HDMI came out in 2002.
 Both are digital standards, meaning all the data about the pixels on your screen is represented as 0s and 1s as it zips across your cable, and it's up to the display to convert that digital information into an image on your screen.